kylemcdonald/tricon/README.md

 The grid drawing tool is built using React and styled-components.
 The main components are:

 1. **Grid Container**: A styled div that creates the grid layout using CSS Grid
-2. **Pixel Elements**: Individual cells that can be either square pixels or contain triangular subdivisions
+2. **Pixel Elements**: Individual cells that can be either black squares, clear squares, or contain black triangles in one of four corners
-3. **Drawing State**: Manages the current drawing mode, color, and triangle orientation
+3. **Drawing State**: Manages the current drawing mode and triangle orientation
 4. **Export Functions**: Convert the grid state to various formats (PNG, SVG, JSON)

 The tool uses Bresenham's line algorithm for smooth line drawing when dragging the mouse across multiple pixels.
 The drawing state is managed using React's useState hook, and the grid is represented as a 2D array of pixel objects.